a-paladini/a-paladini/README.md

 <h3>📌 Projects</h3>

-• Currently working on a note-taking API using Go, Gin and SQLC!
+• Currently working on a API using Go, GORM and PostgreSQL!

 • Exciting projects coming soon!